Sara-Hamad/Skew_C-G__inDNA/README.md

 ## **Skew of C & G inside DNA**

-Replication of DNA starts at an area called ORI (origin) ,this code could give a rough idea about where it might be
+Replication of DNA starts at an area called ORI (origin) ,this code could gives a rough idea about where it might be

 the ori segments the DNA into two parts ,befor the ori  -revers half strand-  and after the ori  -forward half strand-